speedyfriend433/ColorInversionPoC/README.md

 ```

 ## 📖 Credits
-AppinstalleriOS - Thanks for optimizing the code to find exact selector of IOServices
+AppInstaller iOS - Thanks for optimizing the code to find exact selector of IOServices